Checking in with ISSO as a new student or scholar (faculty, researcher or employee)

 - Help you get settled on campus and answer your questions as you begin your activities at BU; and

 - Ensure that all students and scholars are added to email lists that provide valuable immigration related information, including travel advisories and tax information, throughout the year.

-Please complete your initial check-in at the ISSO to avoid jeopardizing your legal immigration status in the U.S., and contact us with any questions concerning your immigration status or your adjustment to BU.
+Completing check-in is required by immigration regulations.
+Please complete your initial check-in at the ISSO immediately after you have arrived in the U.S. or, to campus to begin your activities to avoid jeopardizing your legal immigration status in the U.S., and contact us with any questions concerning your immigration status or your adjustment to BU.

 Who Must Check In

-You are considered an international student or scholar if you are not a U.S. Citizen or a U.S. Permanent Resident (“Green Card” holder).
-You must report to the ISSO for check-in if you are:
+You are considered an international student or scholar if you are not U.S. Citizen or a U.S. Permanent Resident (“Green Card” holder).
+You must check-in with the ISSO if you are: